vedro-universe/vedro-docs/docs/features/tags.md

 $ vedro run --tags "API"
 ```

-Moreover, you can employ [Boolean logic](https://en.wikipedia.org/wiki/Boolean_algebra) to combine tags and create complex filtering conditions.
+Moreover, you can employ <Link to="https://en.wikipedia.org/wiki/Boolean_algebra">Boolean logic</Link> to combine tags and create complex filtering conditions.
 For example, to run scenarios that include either the `API` or `UI` tag but do not include the `P0` tag, you can use the following command:

 ```shell
 $ vedro run --tags "(API or UI) and (not P0)"